JacksJohn/RestAssuredAPI/README.md

 **Running the tests**
 1. Import project into Eclipse
-   Note: a.
-The tests are under the package 'getRequest'
-         b. utils package can be ignored as was intended for parameterization of String/data validaton.
-3. Right click on testng.xml and run as TestNG suite.
+2. Right click on testng.xml and run as TestNG suite.
-        Note: The following are configured to be part of the single run .i.e.
-Test to retrieve and validate Charity and test to validate books

 <classes>
       <class name="getRequest.TC02a_searchValidateCharityPosTest"/>
       <class name="getRequest.TC02b_searchValidateCharityNegTest"/>